-Some people think that the Panasonic LUMIX G9 is one of the great unsung cameras of the age.
-It has great in-body stabilization, quick autofocus, an ergonomic build, a flip-out touchscreen, 4K/60p video, a burst rate of around 10 fps, and double card slots.
+Some people think that the Panasonic Lumix G9 is one of the great unsung cameras of its age.
+It has great in-body stabilization, quick autofocus, an ergonomic build, a flip-out touchscreen, 4K/60p video, a burst rate of around 10 fps, and dual card slots.

 And yet, it only has an “enthusiast” price tag.
-So, maybe it’s time to have a look at this review and see if the Pansonic LUMIX G9 should be on your list of cameras to consider.
+So let’s dive into this review and see if the Pansonic Lumix G9 should be on your list of cameras to consider.

 The Panasonic G9 is a mirrorless interchangeable-lens camera.
-It was introduced in early 2018.
 It’s based on the Micro Four Thirds system.